 - 1. Non-violent conflict resolution training programs. - 2.
 Peer mediation programs. - 3.
 Youth-run programs such as the Safety Patrol program. - 4.
 Mentoring Programs for students concerned with bullying/violence. - 5.
 Educating all students on the reasons for testing emergency plans and giving them an opportunity to ask questions as part of the process of exercising emergency plans; lockdown, sheltering, evacuation, etc. Specific training is provided on how to respond to emergency situations. - 6.
 Inviting the Police Department to conduct emergency drills. - 7.
-Inviting the Police Department to routine school visits to expose children to positive interactions with Police Officers in non-emergency, non-threatening situations. - 8.
-Implementing Positive Behavior Intervention System (PBIS). - 9.
-Implementing Second Step at the secondary level, a program designed to allow students a safe, creative space to explore emotions resulting from trauma, hardship and crisis, and improve communication amongst students, and between students and staff. - 10.
-Implementing the Sanford Harmony Program at the elementary level, a social-emotional teaching program that cultivates strong classroom relationships between all students, and improve communication amongst students, and between students and staff.
+Implementation of Positive Behavior Intervention System (PBIS). - 8.
+Implementation of Second Step at the secondary level, a program designed to allow students a safe, creative space to explore emotions resulting from trauma, hardship and crisis. - 9.
+Implementation of the Sanford Harmony Program at the elementary level, a social-emotional teaching program that cultivates strong classroom relationships between all students. - 10.
+Inviting the Police Department to routine school visits to expose children to positive interactions with Police Officers in non-emergency, non-threatening situations.